aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Users cannot appear to each other in Explore
 * ChatSession is created

+### UserPairState usage

+UserPairState is a symmetric pair-level summary only.

+Allowed UserPairState values for MVP:

+* none
+* matched
+* unmatched
+* blocked

+UserPairState must not store directional actions.

+The following directional actions must be read from their source records:

+* Profile viewed or consumed: ExploreConsumption
+* Like: Like
+* Not Interested: NotInterested
+* Pending Nakh: PendingNakh
+* Sent Nakh: Nakh

+A normalized pair state can be used to block invalid future actions after Match, Unmatch, or Block.

 ### Match notification

 When a Match is created: